Home

 2009 Ride for Life

 I am again overwhelmed by generosity of my friends and family in supporting this wonderful event!
 Over $1,000 was raised in my name - all of which goes directly to supporting the Johns Hopkins Avon Foundation Breast Center.
 I decided not to compete Katchi at the show this year as I have been focusing on our eventing competitions and wanted the opportunity to support the event as a volunteer.
 After 10 hours of working as a ring steward on Saturday, I think it might be less stressful to just compete next year!
-I will post the event's total contribution numbers as soon as they finish counting all the checks!

 A few of the Cedarville gang - Rebecca, Treasure, Cherie & Dee